-Learn more about how our iPSC-derived beta cells are suitable for your functional studies, diabetes modeling, and compound screening for insulin secretion and regulation.
+Learn more about how our hiPS cell-derived beta cells are suitable for your functional studies, diabetes modeling, and compound screening for insulin secretion and regulation.

 Studying diabetes and metabolic disorders using hiPSC-derived beta cells instead of primary islets.